 Mercer Law School welcomes employers who are interested in recruiting our students.
 Your employment needs are our priority and we look forward to assisting you with reaching your goals.
 We are confident that you will find Mercer Law’s current students, recent graduates, and alumni to be well-prepared and trained in practical legal skills.

 Career Services offers the following services to employers free of charge:

 For more information about our Fall and Spring Interviewing Programs and to request an OCI date, please submit our Recruiting Form here.

-If your firm or organization is unable to conduct on-campus interviews, we can collect resumes from our current students and recent graduates and forward the resumes to you.
+If your firm or organization is unable to conduct on-campus interviews, we can collect resumes from our current students and recent graduates and forward the resumes to you at one time.
+Through an online job posting, we can submit applications to you periodically as they are submitted or direct students/alumni directly to your online job site.
 For more information and to participate, please submit our Recruiting Form here.

 Non-Discrimination Policy for Employers

 Employers utilizing On-Campus Interviews, Resume Forwarding and Job Posting services must agree to abide by Mercer Law School's non-discrimination policy, found below.